changetocoding/PyLoreKelly/Week5/Readme.md

 ### Part 2
-We are going to extend dictionary to take in user input & stores the number as an int
+We are going to extend the dictionary to take in user input & stores the number as an int.
+Why is a dictionary a good datastructure for this?

 Write a new script that takes 2 commands
 - Add: the user can enter name and 11 digit numbers pairs. e.g 12345678901